 How can I receive updates about Red Ridge?

 Please email info@RedRidgeOKC.org and provide your contact information.
-We will share periodic updates about our progress via email, this website, and future social-media accounts.
+We will share periodic updates about our progress via email, this website and @RedRidgeNaturePreserve on Facebook.